banzaicloud/pipeline/README.md

 The main features of the platform are:

-* **Provisioning:** _Provision highly available Kubernetes clusters on any of the supported cloud providers, on-premise or hybrid_
+* **Provisioning:** _Provision highly available Kubernetes clusters on any of the supported cloud providers, on-premise or hybrid configurations_
-* **Microservices Ready:** _Focus and build great applications and forget the hard stuff of ops, failover, build pipelines, patching and security_
+* **Application focused:** _Focus on building great applications and leave the hard stuff of ops, failover, build pipelines, patching and security to Banzai Pipeline_
 * **Scaling:** _Supports SLA rules for resiliency, failover and autoscaling_
 * **Observability:** _Centralized log collection, tracing and advanced monitoring support for the infrastructure, Kubernetes cluster and the deployed applications_
-* **Hook in:** _Go from commit to scale in minutes using our container native CI/CD workflow engine_
+* **Hook in:** _Go from commit to scale in minutes using our container-native CI/CD workflow engine_
-* **Spotguides:** _Apply or use one of the predefined Blueprints to your favorite development framework and let automate Pipeline all the rest_
+* **Spotguides:** _Use your favorite development framework and let Pipeline automate the rest_

 ## Cloud Providers

-Banzai Cloud supports Kubernetes and the container based application platform - Pipeline - on all major providers in a way to make portability between vendors as easy as possible, seamless and automated.
+Banzai Cloud supports Kubernetes and the container based application platform - Pipeline - on all major providers in a way that makes portability between vendors as easy as possible, seamless and automated.

 The list of currently supported providers are: